Russian village's graves may tie Kremlin to fighting in Ukraine

 The documents in his photographs included a passport, in the name of a 21-year-old man called Nikolai Krygin and issued in Pskov region, north-west Russia.
 There was also an insurance certificate, also issued in Pskov, and a copy of the military rule-book for the Russian Airborne Troops.

 Pskov is the hometown of the 76th division of the Russian Airborne Troops.
-Their base is a few kilometers from the cemetery at the village of Vybuty.
+Their base is a few kilometres from the cemetery at the village of Vybuty.

 The Ukrainian authorities, backed by their Western allies, accuse Russia of sending a surge of troops and weapons into Ukraine to prop up a pro-Moscow rebellion in danger of losing its strongholds.
 Moscow denies those allegations.